International Business Major

 Core Courses

-Take three (3) required international business core courses
+Take four required international business core courses

 IBU 210Intro International Business3